sungeunbae/mapplot/README.md

  ![plot_items_pSA_10p0](https://user-images.githubusercontent.com/466989/207482252-3be6ea2e-66a1-4915-be7b-2debdde2f018.png)

-To display a surface instead of points, use `--surface` option. `--contour` option addes contour lines.
+To display a surface instead of points, use `--surface` option. `--contour` option adds contour lines.
 As the surface is interpolated, it can take a little longer than points plotting.
 Consider using multiple cores with `-n` option, and `--fast` for slightly lower resolution.

 You can also supply SRF files and display them on the map too.